hisondev/api-link/README.md

 The overarching goal of ApiLink is to provide a convenient, efficient, and flexible tool for developers working on Spring projects, making the development process more streamlined and effective.

+For enhanced and convenient front-end and server communication, this library can be used in conjunction with `apiLink.min.js` from [hison-js](https://github.com/hisondev/hison-js).

 ## Getting Started
 To start using the `api-link` library in your project, follow the installation and usage instructions below.